cheesepepecoin/cheese-run-game/README.md

-# Cheesing - A Fun Platform Game
+# Cheese Run Game

-Cheesing is an engaging platform game where you control a character to collect cheese while avoiding obstacles.
+`Cheese Run Game` is an engaging platform game where you control a character to collect cheese while avoiding obstacles.
 Designed for the web, this project is developed using the **Phaser 3** game engine and optimized for both desktop and mobile browsers.

 ## About Cheese Memecoin